ioanahulpus/cocospa/README.md

 A redis instance must run on localhost first.
 Follow the steps in this [tutorial to install Redis](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04).

 To have the api running faster, we provide a dump of a database in which the activations have been computed for a large number of entities.
-The dump has been saved with redis version 5.0.6. **If you are running a newer version (e.g., 6.0.1), the dump might not be compatible**.
+The dump has been saved with redis version 5.0.6. **If you are running a newer version (e.g., 6.0.1), the dump might not be compatible**. **This is okay**, you can still use the code, but the API might be a little slower.
 This will not be a problem if you run using docker.

+###### (Optional) Load the redis dump
 To load the dump that we provide in your redis instance, follow the steps provided here:

 ```bash